The Border Collie - Intelligent, Acrobatic, Energetic

 A dog named Fly adopts the piglet, Babe in the movie with the same name.

 Chaser, a border collie knows more than 1000 words, as reported by the BBC

 Dog Breeds Expert recommends that anyone interested in purchasing or adoption a dog should do as much research as is possible before the big day.
-These books provide a good reference for the breed and you can purchase them directly from this site on Amazon.
-Any purchases you make in this way helps keep this site up and growing.
-We thank you.
+These books provide a good reference for the breed - click on the images for more information.